Skip to main content

 Files cache

-The XBB build scripts use a local cache such that files are downloaded only during the first run, later runs being able to use the cached files.
+The XBB build scripts utilise a local cache such that files are downloaded only during the initial execution, with subsequent executions being able to utilise the cached files.

 However, occasionally some servers may not be available, and the builds may fail.

-The workaround is to manually download the files from alternate locations (like https://github.com/xpack-dev-tools/files-cache/tree/master/libs), place them in the XBB cache (Work/cache) and restart the build.
+The workaround is to manually download the files from alternative locations (such as https://github.com/xpack-dev-tools/files-cache/tree/master/libs), place them in the XBB cache (Work/cache) and restart the build.

 Publish the helper